aiparragirre/wROC/README.md

 The following functions are available:

-- `sew`, `spw`: to estimate sensitivity and specificity parameters for a specific cut-off point considering sampling weights.
+- `wse`, `wsp`: to estimate sensitivity and specificity parameters for a specific cut-off point considering sampling weights.
 - `wroc`: to plot the ROC curve considering sampling weights.
 - `wauc`: to estimate the AUC considering sampling weights.

-This package **will be updated soon**, in order to incorporate optimal cut-off point estimates for individual classification, as proposed in the following paper:
+- `wocp`: calculate optimal cut-off points for individual classification considering sampling weights.

+The methodology proposed for the above-mentioned functions can be found in the following **references**:

 Iparragirre, Amaia; Barrio, Irantzu; Aramendi, Jorge; Arostegui, Inmaculada.
 “Estimation of cut-off points under complex-sampling design data”.
 SORT-Statistics and Operations Research Transactions, 2022, Vol. 46, Num.
 1, pp. 137-158, https://doi.org/10.2436/20.8080.02.121.

+Iparragirre, Amaia; Barrio, Irantzu; Arostegui, Inmaculada.
+“Estimation of the ROC curve and the area under it with complex survey data”. *(under review)*

 ### Installation of the R package